 The BIND Clubhouse program is based on the operating standards established by The International Brain Injury Clubhouse Alliance.
-The Clubhouse model was adapted from the International Center for Clubhouse Development (ICCD) standards and have been successfully utilized by mental health Clubhouses for over 70 years.
-Currently, there are over a dozen brain injury Clubhouses in the United States, Canada, and Australia.
+The Clubhouse model was adapted from Clubhouse International (previously “ICCD”) standards and has been successfully utilized by mental health Clubhouses for over 70 years.
+Currently, there are over a dozen brain injury Clubhouses in the United States.
 BIND is the first and only Texas-based member of IBICA to complete Clubhouse training and to open a Clubhouse program in Texas.

 The BIND Clubhouse is not traditional rehabilitation because it revolves around a work-ordered day rather than treatment groups or therapy.
 Members are encouraged to consider the organization their daily job, and everyone participates in numerous operations and decision-making of the program.
 Through their work, Members build vocational skills, increase self-esteem, and develop confidence in their ability to contribute productively.